Gestational Surrogacy FAQs for Intended Parents

 Want to know what surrogates are like?
 Read some women’s actual stories here.

-- Does insurance cover the surrogacy process?
+- Does insurance cover surrogacy and/or egg donation?

 - Why choose Growing Generations as your surrogacy agency?

 Founded in 1996 and with over 40 employees and support staff, Growing Generations is one of the oldest and largest surrogacy agencies in the United States.
 Here is what intended parents love about our program:

 - We admit less than 1% of surrogate candidates applying to our program.